Skip to main content

 Preparation

 1. Peel the onions (one way is to plunge them for a few seconds in boiling water until the skins come off easily).
-Put them in a pan with the oil, and sauté, shaking the pan to brown them lightly all over.
+Put them in a pan with the oil, and sautƩ, shaking the pan to brown them lightly all over.
 Add the rest of the ingredients and a little water, and cook, covered, over low heat for about 20 minutes, or until soft, adding more water if necessary.

 Cover of Claudia Roden's The New Book of Middle Easter Food, featuring a blue filigree bowl filled with Meyer lemons and sprigs of mint.

-Reprinted with permission from The New Book of Middle Eastern Food, copyright © 2000 by Claudia Roden, published by Knopf.
+Reprinted with permission from The New Book of Middle Eastern Food, copyright Ā© 2000 by Claudia Roden, published by Knopf.
 Buy the full book on Amazon or Bookshop.

 Read More

-Like chocolate pudding and miso-peanut hibachi chicken.
+Like banana pudding cake and beer can chicken.

 Turn humble onions into this thrifty yet luxe pasta dinner.